SnowS3c/MKV-WebServer/README.md

 # Play MKV Films on a Node Web Server
 Play films in format mkv on web pages using Node.
 First convert mkv file into mp4 file using the script ```convert.sh``` or you can convert it manually with VLC.
-Then exec the node server to host the films and open a web browser, go to localhost:3000 and select the film you want to watch.
+Then exec the node server to host the films and open a web browser, go to ip-server:3000 and select the film you want to watch.

-Save all the files in the directory ./public/videos/
+Save all the files you want to play in the directory ./public/videos/

 ## Convert MKV to MP4
 There are 2 options: